 Nest up is the Apple Watch 6 which does an excellent job at combining style and usability, this is no surprise coming from Apple.
-The Series 6 is their high-end watch with all the bells and whistles including an electrocardiogram.
+The Series 6 is their high-end watch with bells and whistles, including an electrocardiogram.

-Taking an ECG on the Apple Watch is similar to other devices, you need to touch the crowd dial with your finger, this creates a closed circuit between your arms so it can track electrical signals of your heart.
+Taking an ECG on the Apple Watch is similar to other devices; you need to touch the crowd dial with your finger, this creates a closed circuit between your arms to track electrical signals of your heart.
 Taking an ECG on the Apple Watch takes around 30 seconds and will show you a waveform on the screen, alerting you if there are any causes for concern.

 ECG isn’t the only health tracking feature that the Series 6 has up its sleeve.
-There’s also a heart rate monitor, pulse oximeter for measuring the oxygen saturation in your blood, and Apple Health which is where all your data is stored and displayed in easy-to-understand formats.
+There’s also a heart rate monitor, pulse oximeter for measuring the oxygen saturation in your blood, and Apple Health.
+All your data is stored and displayed in easy-to-understand formats.
 The health features are so good that several Apple Watch users claim it saved their lives!